woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Johdon laskentatoimen perusteet](course)
 - What is the classroom for [Teksti, keskustelu ja vuorovaikutus](course)
 - Which room is [Yhdyskuntakehittämisen ajankohtaisia kysymyksiä](course)
-- I'd like to find [Making sense of globalization - Theorizing beyond the nation-state - Lectures + essay(course)
+- I'd like to find [Making sense of globalization - Theorizing beyond the nation-state - Lectures + essay](course)
 - Where can I find [Mediatutkimuksen valinn. jakso: Työseminaari: Euroopan hullu vuosi 1968 ja sen perintö](course)
 - [Yksilö, yhteiskunta ja kulttuuri - Monikulttuurisuus koulussa - 2. vsk](course) place
 - [Environmental History and Cultural Ecology of Russia (VENS20)](course) where